itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Precondition: It is the player's turn

-Trigger: The movePiece() function is called by from the GUI
+Trigger: The player moves a piece in the GUI

 Scenario:
-  1. the player moves their piece in the GUI
+  1. The player moves their piece in the GUI
-  2. a movePiece() function is called
-  3. the game checks if the move is allowed, or a piece has been jumped and updates the game state accordingly
+  2. The game checks if the move is allowed, or a piece has been jumped and updates the game state accordingly
-  4. if the move is allowed, it is sent to the opponents game
+  3. If the move is allowed, it is sent to the opponents game

-Post Condition: the game checks if the move is allowed (see validate move)
+Post Condition: The game checks if the move is allowed (see validate move)

 Exceptions: N/A